 The prescribed time limits are for full semester classes.
 Time limits for classes which meet fewer than sixteen (16) weeks are adjusted accordingly.
+See "Important Deadlines for Students" on page 31.
 Failure to file an official withdrawal form may result in failing grades and responsibility for course tuition and fees.